Contents

 They live in northern Tanzania around Lake Eyasi.

-While in Tanzania you can get the best chance to visit Hadzabe village to experience their life.
+While in Tanzania, you can visit the Hadzabe village to experience their way of life.

-While in Eyasi, you can also do working trips with Hadzabe people.
+While in Eyasi, you can also take part in working trips with the Hadzabe people.

-You may for hunting, and learn how to use bows and arrows taught by the Hadzabe people themselves.
+You may go hunting and learn how to use bows and arrows, taught by the Hadzabe people themselves.

 7. Explore the Ruins of the Kilwa Kisiwani

 Kilwa Kisiwani is one of the oldest cities in Tanzania.
-Since the 8th century, Mwera people occupied this place.
+Since the 8th century, the Mwera people have inhabited this area.

 Kilwa Kiswani has a long-standing history as a prosperous trading center.